American crow: Description

-Ravens also soar for extended periods, unlike crows, which rarely fly more than a few seconds without flapping their wings.

 Crows have been noted to be intelligent.
 They have the same brain-weight-to-body ratio as humans.
 This has led to some studies that have identified that crows are self-aware and that young crows take time to learn from tolerant parents.
 While a human has a neocortex, the crow uses a different area in its brain, the pallium, to perform similar tasks.
-They are able to remember and identify people based on their appearance.
+They can remember and identify people based on their appearance.

 The average lifespan of the American crow in the wild is 7–8 years.
 Captive birds are known to have lived up to 30 years.
 The West Nile virus is a major cause of death in crows.

 Distribution and habitat

 The American crow has a large range, extending from the Pacific Ocean to the Atlantic Ocean in Canada, on the French islands of Saint-Pierre and Miquelon, south through the United States, and into northern Mexico.
 They have also been recorded in Bermuda from 1876 onwards.
-The increase in trees throughout the Great Plains during the past century due to fire suppression and tree planting facilitated range expansions of the American crow as well as range expansions of many other species of birds.
-Virtually all types of country from wilderness, farmland, parks, open woodland to towns and major cities are inhabited; it is absent only from tundra habitat, where it is replaced by the common raven.
-The American crow is a permanent resident in most of the US, but most Canadian birds migrate some distances southward in winter.
-Outside of the nesting season these birds often gather in large communal roosts of thousands or even millions of crows at night.
+The increase in trees throughout the Great Plains during the past century due to fire suppression and tree planting facilitated range expansions of the American crow as well as range expansions of other species of birds such as the barred owl.
+The American crow inhabits virtually all types of country – from wilderness, farmland, parks, and open woodland to towns and major cities – and is absent only from tundra habitat.
+The American crow is a permanent resident in most of the US, but most Canadian birds migrate some distance southward in winter.
+Outside the nesting season, these birds often gather in large communal roosts of thousands or even millions of crows at night.